Fancy Pants (video game series): Development and release

 Fancy Pants Man (left) fights against Newgrounds mascot Pico (middle) and Alien Hominid in Newgrounds Rumble.

 The Fancy Pants Adventures series was created by Brad Borne, who had previously created games with the help of Mark Fleig and Jr. Fleig, who's provided all of the computer graphics on their collaborations.
 The previous games provided experience and allowed for more complex designs.
 Before using Macromedia Flash, Borne had experimented with the TI-BASIC programming language on a TI-86 graphing calculator.
 His first involvement with Macromedia's software was stop motion animation.
 The stop motion experience was built upon with Flash's action script, used to create video games, which lead to further interest and ultimately Borne felt he "knew enough to make something that [he] thought was worth playing."
 Despite not having a background in art, Borne created the graphics for Fancy Pants Adventures himself, resulting in the "sketchy" graphical style.
 The World 1 penguin boss was originally named "Pauly Penguin," and was created by one of Borne's friends, Paul Downs.

 After the release of World 1, Borne began freelancing, but stated in an interview that he views his own projects as a hobby, and that he does not "get as consumed by the process as much as [he] used to".
 According to Borne, "Trophies were [his] way of giving a nod to a few Flash artists whose work [he] really enjoyed."
 In World 1, these trophies are located within standard levels, or at the end of a simple level.
 Several trophies from World 1 represent Borne's own works in progress.
 In World 2, however, the developer worked directly with the artist that each trophy represented to design a unique level for obtaining that trophy.

-Bornegames is the hub for Borne's work and blog, which quickly became an integral part of the beta testing process.
+Borne Games is the hub for Borne's work and blog, which quickly became an integral part of the beta testing process.
 New betas were released on a regular basis, and players visiting the site acted as beta testers and reported software bugs.
 It became the central hub for the latest bug-fixes and beta news.
 Borne also uses his blog to post question and answer videos to reply to questions sent in by fans and has posted a "Behind the Fancy Pants" video as well as an "Official Snailshell Golf Guide".
 In May 2008, Borne completed a Fancy Pants Man move set and character design for the fighting game Newgrounds Rumble.
 In Newgrounds Rumble, Fancy Pants Man was supposedly invited for free ice cream in the Newgrounds world until he finds out that it was a setup for revenge by the other characters in the Newgrounds universe.
 Newgrounds did not appreciate "kiddy" games unlike killing, shooting, violent, etc. games.
 Fancy later fights characters like S'asshole, Hank, P-bot, Nene, and the Newgrounds mascot Pico.
 During the Pico and Nene stage, Pico's rival Piconjo joins Fancy's side.
 Fancy later tries to find whose idea was the setup.